Bromeliad Care: How To Grow Bromeliad Plants

 You can use either a liquid fertilizer at one-quarter strength or use a slow-release fertilizer or powder formula.

-Diluted liquid should be applied very lightly around the base of the plant or lightly sprayed.
+The diluted liquid should be applied very lightly around the base of the plant or lightly sprayed.
 Granules or pellets, likewise, should be sprinkled sparingly around the base of the plant.

 Be careful not to allow liquid fertilizer to sit in the central cup of your Bromeliad plant because it may burn the foliage and cause rot.

-Also take great care not to over fertilize.
+Also, take great care not to over-fertilize.
 Doing so will cause your bromeliad to become too tall and leggy, and it can even fade the plant’s interesting and vibrant colors.

 How Much Water Does A Bromeliad Need?

 In wild conditions, bromeliads generally gather water through their reservoirs or central tanks.
-Only a very a small amount of rainfall is absorbed by the roots and the leaves.
+Only a very small amount of rainfall is absorbed by the roots and the leaves.

 This is why less is more when it comes to watering your bromeliad.